ppy/osu-wiki/wiki/People/osu!monthly_Team/en.md

 # osu!monthly Team

+The **osu!monthly Team** manages the [osu!monthly](/wiki/Community/osu!monthly) newsletter.

-The contributors of [osu!monthly](/wiki/Community/osu!monthly) are often motivated and active players in the community, keeping track of what is going on each month to allow the project to live and perpetuate as the iterations go on.
+The contributors of [osu!monthly](/wiki/Community/osu!monthly) are active players in the community, keeping track of what is going on each month and curating the content to be included in each issue.

 ## Team members

 ### Main contributors

-The people listed below are the core of the osu!monthly Team and participate every month in the production of the newspost, mainly by writing the articles.
+The people listed below are the core of the osu!monthly Team and participate every month in the production of the news post.

 | Name | Role |
 | :-- | :-- |